Thursday’s analyst upgrades and downgrades

 Western Energy Services Corp.
 (WRG-T) reset its baseline day rates with "impressive" growth in the fourth quarter, according to Raymond James analyst Andrew Bradford.

-Calling it a "'hightorque' investment in a rising Canadian rig count environment," Mr. Bradford raised his rating for the Calgary-based company to "outperform" from "market perform" following Wednesday's release of its quarterly results.
+Calling it a "hightorque" investment in a rising Canadian rig count environment, Mr. Bradford raised his rating for the Calgary-based company to "outperform" from "market perform" following Wednesday's release of its quarterly results.

 The contract drilling services provider reported earnings before interest, taxes, depreciation and amortization (EBITDA) of $10.1-million for the quarter, exceeding both Mr. Bradford's estimate of $6.9-million and the Street's expectation of $8.2-million.
-He attributed the beat to the "exclusive function" of higher Canadian dayrates.
+He attributed the beat to the "exclusive function" of higher Canadian day rates.

-"Revenue per day in Canada was $2,500 higher sequentially, only a small portion of which was attributable to winter equipment rentals," said the analyst .
+"Revenue per day in Canada was $2,500 higher sequentially, only a small portion of which was attributable to winter equipment rentals," said the analyst.
 "We admit to being surprised by this sequential change.
 WRG's Canadian dayrate hadn't strayed more than $200 above or below the $18,800 mark for four consecutive quarters, but last night WRG reported generating $21,100 revenue per operating day in Q4.

 "At this point, it looks as though some of the dayrate increase we envisioned for 2018 has been pulled-forward sooner than we had anticipated.
 And any remaining dayrate pressure through 2018 will tack-on incrementally to the 4Q17 dayrate figures.
 We had previously envisioned dayrates rising by about $1,900 per day from 3Q17 to 4Q18.
 Now we envision the rate rising by $2,600 over the same timeframe."